ursinaschaede/ursinaschaede.github.io/_pages/about.md

 Welcome.

 I am a PhD candidate at the University of Zurich's Economics department.

-I am an Applied Microeconomist and I work on topics regarding labor markets, education and gender.
+My work as an Applied Microeconomist focuses on topics regarding labor markets, education and gender.